datalayer/jupyter-ai-agents/README.md

 jupyter lab --port 8888 --IdentityProvider.token MY_TOKEN
 ```

+Jupyter AI Agents supports multiple AI model providers (more information on [here](https://jupyter-ai-agents.datalayer.tech/docs/models/)).
+Here is an example with the Azure OpenAI provider.

 Read the [Azure Documentation](https://learn.microsoft.com/en-us/azure/ai-services/openai) to get the needed credentials and make sure you define them in the following `.env` file.

 ```bash